slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 My passionate interests have changed many times since I graduated college.
 You are a learning machine.
 Not an occupation.

 > *"Jobs are like clothes.
 There is no "wrong job".
-There are jobs which fit now.'*
+There are jobs which fit now."*

 > *"My luggage is always ready."
 -- Jorge Jesus (soccer coach)*